wxwern/cs2103t-tp/docs/DeveloperGuide.md

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
-   Expected: The most recent window size and location is retained. // TODO: Check if it is valid.
+   Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Resetting to default data for Jobby